golioth/docs/docs/services/3-lightdb/1-overview.md

 ### Use Cases

-Here are some ideas on what can be created using Light DB.
+Here are some ideas on what can be created using LightDB.

 - Persisting state and querying from the device.
   - A device can persist it's own state in the Cloud.